Ewald summation

 Ewald summation, named after Paul Peter Ewald, is a method for computing long-range interactions (e.g. electrostatic interactions) in periodic systems.
-It was first developed as the method for calculating electrostatic energies of ionic crystals, and is now commonly used for calculating long-range interactions in computational chemistry.
+It was first developed as the method for calculating the electrostatic energies of ionic crystals, and is now commonly used for calculating long-range interactions in computational chemistry.
 Ewald summation is a special case of the Poisson summation formula, replacing the summation of interaction energies in real space with an equivalent summation in Fourier space.
 In this method, the long-range interaction is divided into two parts: a short-range contribution, and a long-range contribution which does not have a singularity.
 The short-range contribution is calculated in real space, whereas the long-range contribution is calculated using a Fourier transform.
 The advantage of this method is the rapid convergence of the energy compared with that of a direct summation.
 This means that the method has high accuracy and reasonable speed when computing long-range interactions, and it is thus the de facto standard method for calculating long-range interactions in periodic systems.
-The method requires charge neutrality of the molecular system in order to accurately calculate the total Coulombic interaction.
+The method requires charge neutrality of the molecular system to accurately calculate the total Coulombic interaction.
 A study of the truncation errors introduced in the energy and force calculations of disordered point-charge systems is provided by Kolafa and Perram.